This post is also available in: French

 5. Admire the Tree at Rockefeller Center

 (Located in the plaza center, 50th Street and 5th Avenue)

 The Rockefeller Center is one of the most iconic and popular Christmas-themed destinations in the Big Apple.
 Some people go here to see the enormous Christmas tree, but it’s the magical backdrop and the décor around the ice skating rink that make this place a holiday favorite.
 The huge, colorful tree is displayed until January.

 Like the Nutcracker or the Radio City Christmas Spectacular, this event has become a real must-see of the Holiday season.
 Expect amazing dance and music performances within one of New York’s most astoundingly beautiful cathedrals.
 The show is only available on three days, so make sure to book your tickets shortly!

 7. Go Window Shopping on Fifth Avenue

-Long before renowned publications like Vogue Magazine and many others wrote articles about Fifth Avenue, its holiday window displays were already becoming more extravagant each passing year.
-Now, thanks to the amount of attention they’ve received, the festively decorated stores like Bergdorf Goodman, Lord & Taylor, Saks, and Tiffany really have stepped up their game to offer every year new wonders to marvel at for New Yorkers and visitors alike.
-Because New York City deserves a winter wonderland.
+Long before renowned publications like Vogue Magazine and many other articles about Fifth Avenue, its holiday window displays were already becoming more extravagant each passing year.
+Now, thanks to the amount of attention they’ve received, the festively decorated stores like Bergdorf Goodman, Lord & Taylor, Saks, and Tiffany’s have stepped up their game to offer new wonders every year.

 8. Ice Skating & Holiday Shopping in Bryant Park